Ricker Polsdorfer, MD

 These drugs are addicting, and the potential for abuse is high.
 However, there is no substitute for narcotics in the treatment of severe pain.

 Most important side effects include:

-Acetaminophen (Tylenol) is the common pain killer used for mild to moderate pain.
+Acetaminophen (Tylenol) is the common pain killer used for mild-to-moderate pain.
 Possible side effects include allergic reactions that damage blood cells or cause rashes.
 Overdoses can damage the liver.
-Because brain tumors grow, a medicine that works at first may not do so as the tumor enlarges.
-Doses may have to be increased or stronger medicines used.
+Because brain tumors grow, a medication that works at first may not do so as the tumor enlarges.
+Doses may have to be increased or stronger medications used.